Family Friendly Activities in San Antonio, Texas

 We took the bus that day and once we arrived I didn’t even notice the historical building at first due to all of the people surrounding it.

-If I haven’t been clear about my opinion on crowds in this post alone, then you should check out this one.
 I don’t care for crowds.
-I am starting to think I might get this from my parents?
+I am starting to think I might get this from my parents.
 They stood outside The Alamo comparing its historic value against the volume of tourists.
 They then snapped a picture and we were on our way.

 I cannot speak to what you might find inside this historic landmark to say whether it is worth it or not.
 Maybe we went on an exceptionally busy day?